-Your site architecture must make it easy for Google to crawl and index your website.
-In order to do so, you need a clean and easy to understand taxonomy to classify your articles.
-Whether you use categories, tags, sections or any other custom taxonomy, the aim should be to make it easy for both your users and Google to navigate your site.
+Doing so requires a clean and easy to understand taxonomy to classify articles.
+Whether using categories, tags, sections or any other custom taxonomy, the aim should be to make it easy for both users and Google to navigate the site.

-You should keep your site structure as shallow as possible, to minimize the number of clicks you need to get from your homepage to any other page on your site.
+Keeping the site structure as shallow as possible is ideal, as it will help to minimize the number of clicks needed to travel from the homepage to any other page on the site.

-Numbered pagination is recommended in archive pages, as opposed to using only previous and next buttons.
+Numbered pagination is recommended in archive pages, as opposed to relying solely on previous and next buttons.

 Google News Sitemap

-It’s not necessary to create a Google News sitemap, but it’s recommended.
-It’s not a ranking factor, but It’d certainly improve the ability of the Google News crawler to discover and index your site more effectively.
+While having a separate Google News sitemap is not a ranking factor, it’ll certainly improve Googlebot’s ability to discover and index sites more effectively.

-What this means: Having a sitemap helps Google discover your new articles more efficiently.
-But be aware of your crawl budget when sending Google a large number of new URLs.
-Prioritize your high-value content so that it’s indexed faster by Google News.
+What this means: A sitemap helps Google discover new articles more efficiently, but be aware that sending a large number of new URLs can stretch a site’s crawl budget.

-What this means: Regardless of the schema you use, using structured data will increase the chances of any of your articles appearing as a rich snippet in a Google search result page, which would improve your click-through rate.
+What this means: Regardless of the schema used, implementing structured data will increase the chances of any article appearing as a rich snippet in Google search results.

 AMP vs Non-AMP Pages

 When implementing AMP, make sure that the content is exactly or almost exactly the same as the regular version of the article.
-Otherwise, Google will think you are misleading users.
+Otherwise, Google may decide that the content is misleading users.

-AMP pages can be monetised through ads the same way as the standard, canonical version of your site.
+AMP pages can be monetized through ads the same way as the standard, canonical version of the site.
 There is a growing number of custom components and increased integration of AMP by advertising platforms.

 Loading speed also affects crawling speed and frequency.
-If your server is slow or experiences downtime, Googlebot will reduce the frequency of their visits, so as to not overburden your server.
+If the server is slow or experiences downtime, Googlebot will reduce the frequency of visits to avoid overloading the server.

 What this means: Content from fast-loading sites will consistently rank higher and will be discovered and indexed by Google faster.

-How often Google crawls your site is defined algorithmically and depends mainly on your publication frequency.
-If you publish several new articles per day, Google News will be able to surface them to users in a very short time.
+How often Google crawls a site is defined algorithmically and depends mainly on publication frequency.
+If several new articles are published each day, Google News will be able to surface them to users in a very short time.

 Once a new article has been discovered, the crawling bot will check for changes and updates to the story several times on the first day after discovery.
 After that, the crawling frequency will be significantly reduced.
-If there’s an error in an article that you have already fixed in your site, it may take a while for Google News to show the updated version after that first day.
+If there’s an error in an article that has already been fixed, it may take a while for Google News to show the updated version after that first day.

 What this means: Content from publishers with a high publication frequency will be discovered and indexed by Google faster.

-Using HTTPS in your site is highly encouraged.
-As of now, it’s a ranking factor both in Google search and Google News.
-As adoption of HTTPS increases, not having a secure website will, in time, be a penalizing factor.
-Browsers are also increasingly signalling visually to the user whether they are on a secure site or not.
-Having a secure website will increase trust and reduce bounce rates.
+As adoption of HTTPS increases, not having a secure website will become a penalizing factor.
+Browsers send visual cues to users about whether they are on a secure site or not, meaning a secure website is likely to increase trust and reduce bounce rates.

-Google News will determine the headline for the article based on your title and H1 tags, but it could happen that the algorithm uses sub-headlines or article text as a headline.
-It may also shorten the headline in news boxes and carousels in search results.
+Google News will determine the headline for the article based on the title and H1 tags, but the algorithm might also use sub-headlines or article text as a headline.
+It may also shorten the headline in news boxes and carousels in Google search results.

-- Match the headline in both the title tag and the H1 tag.
+- Ensuring that the title tag and H1 tag match.

-- Match the headline with the anchor text in your section pages.
+- Match the headline with the anchor text in section pages.

-- Avoid using the article headline as a link in your article text.
+- Avoid using the article headline as a link in the article text.

-- Don’t include dates or times in your headlines.
+- Don’t include dates or times in headlines.

-- Keep your headlines between 2 and 22 words, with at least 10 characters.
+- Keep headlines between 2 and 22 words, with at least 10 characters.